 Don’t take my word for it, however.
 Here’s what some of my clients had to say about making the switch over to FreshBooks.

 FreshBooks is much more user friendly and is like a breath of fresh air.
 Now I can really see myself having an accounting / bookkeeping system.
 I’ve had QuickBooks since 2015 and never really used it before.
 I always had issues with the software along with the navigation of the program.

 FreshBooks was able to answer the call for a much-needed alternative to QuickBooks, but still just as efficient or better booking/accounting system.”

 – Jay Dyas, President, New Growth Development

 Sylvia introduced me to FreshBooks, and I couldn’t be happier, the ease of use and understanding was amazing.
-I use a local community bank, and have to import my bank statements, but the process is so easy this has turned out not to be an issue.
-In fact, this extra step allows me to clean-up and label transactions myself, and once done and imported FreshBooks automatically remembers from previous uploads.
 My credit card imports are a no brainer and now with my accounts imported every transaction is automatically linked to my FreshBooks account.
 I can now view profit & loss, issue reports, create and send invoices in no time at all!
 Thank you Sylvia for introducing me to FreshBooks, what a time saver.”

 – Catherine Cotta, C.A.
 Cotta Corporation